David Lloyd George: Namesakes

 Lloyd George Avenue is an extension of the A470 road, connecting Central Cardiff to Cardiff Bay.

 Mount Lloyd George in the Northern Rocky Mountains of British Columbia, Canada was named after Lloyd George during the First World War, and still retains the name.

 Kibbutz Ramat David in the Jezreel Valley in northern Israel and the adjacent Ramat David Airbase are named after him.

 David Lloyd George Elementary School in Vancouver was named after Lloyd George in 1921.

+David Lloyd George, a Fairlie locomotive built in 1992 on the Ffestiniog Railway, is named after him.
+Lloyd George was once a frequent passenger on the railway.